-"Yes, the tradition for picking sacred plants was "gun sireadh, gun iarraidh," without searching, without seeking.
-In other words, it needs to choose you!"
+"Yes, the tradition for picking sacred plants was "gun sireadh, gun iarraidh," without searching, without

 -The Apple Gardener